outbrain/ob-kb-funnel/README.md

 # Kibana Funnel Visualization

-Kibana Visualization plugin for displaying a funnel Based on D3 Funnel lib.
+Kibana Visualization plugin for displaying a funnel Based on D3 Funnel lib - https://github.com/jakezatecky/d3-funnel

 ### Installation
 Copy the content of this folder to the /installedPlugins/ob-kb-funnel under the kibana installation directory.